Thinger32 NB-IoT

 2. Connect the Board

-• Use a USB 3.0 cable for fast communication, then check the data transference by opening the Serial Monitor.
+• Use a USB 3.0 cable for fast communication, then check the data transfer by opening the Serial Monitor.

 • Insert a microSIM card for NB-IoT connectivity.